barryvdh/laravel-ide-helper/readme.md

 ### Complete phpDocs, directly from the source

-Add the helper file to your laravel folder (not in a public folder).
-The file isn't used by Laravel, but it has to be indexed by your IDE.
+This packages generates a file that your IDE can understand, so it can provide accurate autocompletion.
+Generation is done, based on the files in your project, so they are alway up-to-date.
+If you don't want to generate it, you can add a pre-generated file to the root folder of your laravel project.
+(But this isn't as up-to-date as self generated files)

 * Generated version: https://gist.github.com/barryvdh/5227822

+Note: You do need CodeIntel for Sublime Text: https://github.com/Kronuz/SublimeCodeIntel

 ### Automatic phpDoc generation for Laravel Facades

-Require this package in your composer.json:
+Require this package in your composer.json and run composer update (or run `composer require barryvdh/laravel-ide-helper:1.*` directly):

     "barryvdh/laravel-ide-helper": "1.*"

-And add the ServiceProvider to the providers array in app/config/app.php
+After updating composer, add the ServiceProvider to the providers array in app/config/app.php

     'Barryvdh\LaravelIdeHelper\IdeHelperServiceProvider',